18th February 2021

 Zinc contains enzymes that support the immune system and helps reduce inflammation, bacterial growth, and scar tissue creation.
 Even a mild deficiency of zinc can prevent optimal recovery from damaged tissues.
 Zinc can also help with proper metabolism, balancing blood sugar, and increasing sensory perception.

 Bromelain is an enzyme extract derived from pineapples.
 This enzyme is used to reduce pain, inflammation, bruising, and tenderness.
-Bromelain should be taken trees times daily while on an empty stomach and in doses of 1000-1500 mg.
+Bromelain should be taken three times daily while on an empty stomach and in doses of 1000-1500 mg.
 You can discontinue this supplement after two weeks of consistently taking it.

-Post Surgery Supplement Takeaway
+The 10 Best Post Surgery Supplements: Takeaway

 Many patients are interested in taking vitamins and supplements after their surgery, but this may not be necessary for everyone.
 In fact, people who already eat a well-balanced diet may not need to take additional supplements after surgery.
 There are certain vitamins and supplements that may interact with medications prescribed by your physician.
 Make sure you consult with your surgeon about any supplements you are planning to take in addition to prescribed medications.